 Knowing first-hand the impact teachers can make, Shaylene became one!
 She has taught in public and private schools.
 Trained in Discrete Trial method for autism, she also collaborated with Behavioral Specialists to implement home programs.

 Passionate about helping girls navigate issues related to self-esteem and body image, Shaylene has mentored girls for over twenty years.
 She is the Founder of The Mean Girl Extinction Project, a non-profit created with her teen daughter to combat the “mean girl” phenomenon.
 Shaylene also piloted an after school Kind club for fifth grade girls to build healthy friendships reducing incidents of relational aggression in their social circles.

 She is the author of a tween series for girls.
-The first book in the series, Liberty Lane and the One-Girl Rebelution will be released in the Fall of 2018.
+The first book in the series, Liberty Lane and the One-Girl Rebelution will be released late Fall of 2018.
 She speaks at schools, girl camps, clubs, churches, girl/women events and organizations.

 What People Are Sayingg About Shaylene